gtap-dev/php/README.md

 </html>
 ~~~

-Declare statements MUST contain no spaces and MUST be exactly `declare(strict_types=1)`
+Declare statements must contain no spaces and must be exactly `declare(strict_types=1)`
 (with an optional semi-colon terminator).

-Block declare statements are allowed and MUST be formatted as below.
+Block declare statements are allowed and must be formatted as below.
 Note position of
 braces and spacing:
 ~~~php
 declare(ticks=1) {